 Le Bocal, 27 rue de Mars, 51100 Reims

-Check out this fresh seafood restaurant in Reims where the fresh deliveries dictate the menu which is written on the wall in chalk and all the fish is on display so you can sea what you are eating.
+We enjoyed our dinner in Reims at Le Bocal so much for it’s fresh seafood selection.
+The fresh fish deliveries dictate the menu that is written on the wall in chalk daily.
+All the fish is on display so you can pick out exactly what you want to eat for dinner.